 offers investment products that may invest in the asset class(es) included in

 this presentation.
-Please refer to the Fund’s < a title="prospectus "
+Please refer to the Fund’s prospectus and summary

 prospectus, which should be read carefully before you